 Earnings Preview: Trecora (TREC) Q1 Earnings Expected to Decline

-The market expects Trecora (TREC) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended March 2020.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Wall Street expects a year-over-year decline in earnings on lower revenues when Trecora (TREC) reports results for the quarter ended March 2020.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate